coditori/highly-skilled-job-offers/README.md

 8. Exception handling & fault recovery
 9. Logging
 10. If could deliver the task at the right time then talk about non-functional in the documentation part and give them suggestions like scale-out, cache, ...
+##### 7-2-2 Technical Interview (without coding)
+What they usually ask in technical interviews (Software engineers sample) depends on your experience, job requirements and your introduction:
+1. Programming Language (E.g: new features in the latest version of Java)
+2. Data Structures and their complexities (which one has a faster lookup?
+LinkedinList or ArrayList?)
+3. Your framework (E.g: how Spring Boot handles injection?)
+3. Microservices and their challenges (how you handle transactions in Microservices)
+4. Restful API (difference between the POST and GET HTTP methods)
+5. Security, oAuth, JWT, OWASP (super crucial for Banks, )
+6. TDD & Clean Code
+7. Deployment, AWS, Docker, 12-factor apps, ...
+7. Troubleshooting & Monitoring
+8. Profiling and stress tests
+9. Documentation

+##### 7-2-2 Online Pair Programming

 #### 7-3 Final talk over contract and bonuses (relocation package and ...)
 - How much you should pay as normal rent (the most important issue after getting a visa is finding a house and how they can help you in this process)
 - Ask them about the relocation package